 Generally, no, unless you choose to purchase an upgrade such as Multi-Tune.

-Hardware changes that may incur an additional fee during the tuning process include:
+Hardware changes that may incur an additional fee during the tuning process include but are not limited to:

 Our Stage 1+ tunes are intended for turbos that were stock to the vehicle.
 In the case of the Audi TT, for example, we skip Stage 1 and go directly to 1+ since the stock turbo was a K04.

-If you’ve upgraded your turbo from the stock K03 to an OEM K04 turbo, the Hybrid K04 tune encompasses OEM K04s installed on vehicles that came stock with a K03.
+If you’ve upgraded your turbo from the stock K03 to an OEM K04 turbo, the Hybrid K04 tune encompasses OEM K04s installed on vehicles that came stock with a K03, or bundle options are available.

 Typically, tunes are completed with the following number of log reviews: